 The work involves direct contact with children and young people with communication difficulties as well as their carers and other key people in their lives.
 Therapists also support children and young people with swallowing, eating and drinking difficulties.

-If your child needs to be seen by speech and language therapist, they can be referred by:
+If your child needs to be seen by a speech and language therapist, they can be referred by their: